Shrine of St. Faustina (Warsaw)

 The Shrine of St. Faustina (Sanktuarium św.
 Faustyny) is a Roman Catholic church located in Warsaw; it is the center of the Divine Mercy and St. Faustina Parish.
-From 1863 to 1944 the building served as internal chapel within the Sisters of Our Lady of Mercy monastery compound; destroyed during the Warsaw Uprising, it remained a ruin until the early 21st century, when it was brought to the current shape.
-The church and its immediate surroundings gained nationwide iconic status in the 1980s; the premises became the hub of independent art, strongly flavored with opposition to the official political regime.
+From 1863 to 1944 the building served as internal chapel within the Sisters of Our Lady of Mercy monastery compound; destroyed during the Warsaw Uprising, it remained a ruin until the early 21st century, when it was brought to the current condition.
+The church and its immediate surroundings gained nationwide fame in the 1980s; the premises became the hub of independent art, strongly flavored with opposition to the official political regime.
 Currently the church is known mostly as related to Saint Faustina, who entered the neighboring monastery in 1925.

 Conventual chapel

 A large plot framed by Żelazna, Żytnia and Wronia streets in the then half-rural part of the Wola district was purchased by archbishop of Warsaw Zygmunt Szczęsny Feliński from Ksawery Pusłowski in 1862.
 The same year he transferred Western part of the plot to congregation of Sisters of Our Lady of Mercy, the order freshly founded in Warsaw with the intention to provide assistance to troubled girls, commonly known as "magdalenki".
 Upon settling at the estate the Sisters adopted an existing wooden manor as a chapel; it was consecrated on November 1, 1862.
 The task of developing the monastery coincided with outbreak of the January Uprising and ensuing Russian crackdown on perceived foci of rebellion; the measures applied were directed also against the Roman-Catholic Church and religious orders.
 The Sisters dodged administrative restrictions by going into semi-clandestine status and the monastery posed as "charity and relief house".

 In 1873 the abbess mother Teresa, in private countess Ewa Potocka, dedicated her own money to construction of a new chapel.
 It was designed by Władysław Kosmowski, an architect involved in a number of religious projects in Warsaw.
 Made of bricks and replacing the previous wooden construction, the new chapel was outlined as a rather modest building.
 To deceive the Russian administration the small, 8x17m rectangular one-nave building was covered with a flat roof; main entrance was from an internal yard and a small apse, reaching towards the Żytnia street, was camouflaged wrapped within residential premises.
-The interior is described as adhering to a neo-Romanesque style, though there is no photographic evidce remaining.
+The interior is described as adhering to a neo-Romanesque style, though there is no photographic evidence remaining.